Compliance and Enforcement Policy

 The Agency provides regulated entities with guidelines and other information to assist them in understanding their legal obligations.
 The Agency undertakes targeted outreach activities involving individual regulated entities, or groups of entities, in relation to specific statutory provisions to help entities fully understand their obligations and the consequences of non-compliance.

-Compliance promotion may take the form of education and awareness campaigns, guidelines to industry, interpretation bulletins and self-assessment questionnaires.
-Education can also be done in the context of compliance verification activities such as inspections and targeted verifications.
+Compliance promotion may take the form of education and awareness campaigns, industry guidelines, interpretation bulletins and self-assessment questionnaires.
+Education can also be done in the context of compliance verification activities, such as inspections and targeted verifications.

-A quarter of the compliance continuum wheel representing promoting compliance
+A quarter of the compliance continuum wheel representing verifying compliance Verifying Compliance

 DEOs proactively monitor and assess compliance of regulated entities with legal obligations.
 They do so through the following activities:

-• Monitoring and follow-up of regulated entities' websites for compliance
+• Follow-up and monitoring of regulated entities’ websites for compliance

 • Virtual inspections of regulated entities to verify compliance